MakeSchool-Tutorials/Node-Gif-Search/P00-Your-Node-Environment/content.md

 })
 ```

 This is an example of an endpoint or route.
+It is called a **GET** route because we are "getting" information to read, not saving or changing information in the database.
+Hence, the function name we call is `app.get()`.
+Remember that `app()` is an instance of Express, and that means that the `get()` function is a native Express function (not middleware that we added).
-It is called a _GET_ route because we are "getting" information to read, not saving or changing information in the database.
+This is an example of an endpoint or route.
+It is called a **GET** route because we are "getting" information to read, not saving or changing information in the database.
 Hence, the function name we call is `app.get()`.
 Remember that `app()` is an instance of Express, and that means that the `get()` function is a native Express function (not middleware that we added).

 Using the code below as a model, create a route that goes to 'hello-squirrel' that prints 'Hello Squirrel' in the web browser.